Regents School of Oxford exists to provide a classical, gospel-centered education to disciple our students to love, serve, and glorify God.

 We believe in the resurrection of both the saved and the lost: they that are saved to the resurrection of eternal life; they that are lost to the resurrection of damnation.

-Regents has been established on the foundation of beliefs expressed in these statements.
-The substance of these statements is considered primary doctrine of Regents.
-When other types of doctrine or issues arise, they will be referred to the family and local churches for final authority.
+We believe that the substance of these statements is that which will be considered primary doctrine at Regents.
+Secondary or divisive doctrines and issues will not be presented as primary doctrine.
+When these types of doctrine arise, they will be referred to the family and local churches for final authority.

 School of Grammar